ireaneus/LivingWaters/src/data/blog-posts/IamSinner.md

 title: I am a Sinner
 slug: i-am-sinner
 publishDate: 30 Nov 2024
-description: I am a sinner and in need of a savior
+description: I am a sinner and in need of a savior (Scripture Reading)
 label: article
 ---